titooo7/gfn-installer-linux-amd/README.md

 ## Credits

-I was able to create this thanks to the information shared by several users in this thread https://gist.github.com/Mihitoko/bd76340e56e78ec972c8a1365abb0d55#file-install-geforcenow-on-desktop-linux-md
+This script was developed thanks to the findings and solutions shared by several users in this Gist thread: [https://gist.github.com/Mihitoko/bd76340e56e78ec972c8a1365abb0d55](https://gist.github.com/Mihitoko/bd76340e56e78ec972c8a1365abb0d55)
-If if wasn't thanks to several users there I wouldn't have been able to create this installer.

 -----

 ## Disclaimer

-This is an Unofficial installation script and it's not affiliated with NVIDIA.
-It is provided as-is in the hope that it will be useful for other users of Arch based linux distros.
+This is an unofficial installer and is not affiliated with or endorsed by NVIDIA.
+The script is provided as-is, without any warranty.

-Please DO NOT contact Nvidia to report bugs  related to the use of GeForce NOW if you installed the app on Linux using custom installers like this one.
+DO NOT contact NVIDIA support for issues encountered if you used this unofficial installer.
+Any problems should be raised as issues on the project's GitHub repository.